rec/gitz/doc/git-delete.rst

 ========

 ``git delete foo bar``
-    Delete the branches foo and bar locally and on every upstream except (by default) upstream
+    Delete the branches foo and bar locally and remotely